In Disease, Health

 Proper nutrition and vitamins are key to long-term health, but for many of the world’s poorest people, they are out of reach.

 MAP is aware of this global issue and works within strategic partnerships to combat the lack of vitamins and nutritionals.
-Recognizing the critical importance of access to vital vitamins, MAP works with strategic partners all over the world to ensure that shipments get to remote hospitals and clinics and that mission teams have the right supply for the populations they are treating.
+Recognizing the critical importance of access to vital vitamins, MAP works with partners all over the world to ensure that shipments get to remote hospitals and clinics and that mission teams have the right supply for the populations they are treating.

 Malnutrition & Oral Rehydration Solution (ORS) Program